sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 When the hack hour starts, a meeting link will be posted in #dev-experience.

-Learn more about contributing to `sg`, check out the [contribution guide](https://docs.sourcegraph.com/dev/background-information/sg#contributing-to-sg).
+To learn more about contributing to `sg`, check out the [contribution guide](https://docs.sourcegraph.com/dev/background-information/sg#contributing-to-sg)!

 ### Support